kcastaldi/kcastaldi.github.io/index.md

-## Welcome to my portfolio
+## Welcome everyone

-My name is Kyle Castaldi and I live in Staunton, Illinois
+My name is Kyle Castaldi and I live in Staunton, Illinois.

-You can use the [editor on GitHub](https://github.com/kcastaldi/kcastaldi.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I served 4 years in the Army as an Infantryman and served 4 years in the Illinois National Guard.
+I have one combat tour under my belt when I went to Afghanistan in 2013.
+I've also been to Singapore to help train their soldiers.

 ### Markdown